powersync-community/powergit/DEV_SETUP.md

 3. Export credentials so the remote helper can reach the PowerSync control plane:
    - `POWERSYNC_TOKEN` (or `POWERSYNC_REMOTE_TOKEN`)
    - `POWERSYNC_SUPABASE_REMOTE_FN` when brokering tokens via Supabase (defaults to `powersync-remote-token`)
 4. The local stack now includes Supabase **and** a PowerSync container.
 After running `pnpm dev:stack`, you can connect to the PowerSync API at `http://127.0.0.1:55440` (override with `POWERSYNC_PORT`).
 Adjust `POWERSYNC_DATABASE_URL` or other env vars in `supabase/docker-compose.powersync.yml` if you need different credentials.
-Bring the stream definitions online with `pnpm seed:streams`, then push test data through the CLI via `pnpm seed:stack`.
+Bring the stream definitions online with `pnpm seed:streams`; from there you can interact with refs/commits using the CLI or explorer as needed.

 5. To debug metadata locally, mirror the org-scoped streams into SQLite:
    ```bash